-The following articles are not intended to be an in depth walk-through of the forms, or a description movement by movement of any of the training which could be followed by someone intending to learn.. though it could end up looking like that.
-There is plenty of such material out there already, and some excellent teaching DVDs available online.
+The following articles are not intended to be an in-depth walk-through of the forms, or a description movement by movement of any of the training which could be followed by someone intending to learn.. though it could end up looking like that.
+There is plenty such material out there already, and some excellent teaching DVDs available online.

 A certain level of Ving Tsun understanding is assumed, though I am hoping anyone could read this and learn something.

 The articles are merely to share a little of the way we train, and give some detailed information regarding some of the movements which can be seen in the YouTube material linked to this website.

 There isn’t much point in defining what these articles are, as the outcome is undefined.
 The articles, along with all the other Ving Tsun material will be in a process of continual reappraisal and improvement.
 This is all just written off the top of my head, with no reference to notes, books, whatever.. though there may be documents from our school inserted here and there.

 Nothing on this website is intended to replace the transmission from teacher to student, which is always best done in person.
 This material is intended to supplement the student’s learning, to offer memory assistance or even to bring to light something which may have been missed, and the student can then bring to the attention of the instructor.